 Where to drink:

 Finns beach Club.
-Canggu’s first major swanky beach club to rival its neighbours down the coast in Seminyak, but still retains Canggu's more laid back style, being constructed in bamboo.
-Finns has several different areas to drink cocktails right on the beach.
+Canggu’s first major large scale beach club to rival its neighbours down the coast in Seminyak, Finns still retains Canggu's more laid back style.
+The club has several different areas to drink cocktails, all with epic ocean views.
 There’s also an outdoor pool with beach cabanas that you generally have to book ahead.
 They also serve food, either as bar snacks or in the sit down restaurant under a very impressive light installation...

 The Lawn.
-The newest addition to Canggu’s beach club scene, the Lawn is a pretty laid back place where guests can sit on mats spread around low tables on the grass.
+Once a casual pop up bar, the Lawn is a pretty laid back place where guests can sit on mats spread around low tables on the grass.
 There’s also a small outdoor pool where you can sit, cocktail in hand and watch the sun slide down into the ocean.
 Space in the restaurant and upstairs platform is at a premium, so get there early if you want a seat.

 La Laguna.
 The first of Canggu’s sunset clubs, this unique venue is still the place to be seen, and is a selfie hotspot at sunset.
 The grounds are gorgeous, dotted with lanterns and, weirdly, old stage coaches.
 The décor is very eclectic, and could be based somewhat around a Moroccan theme, but it’s hard to tell.
 They have a nice cheese plate, but unfortunately no decent wine to go with it.
 The menu for us vegetarians is pretty limited, but the cocktail list makes up for it.